MoriyaShiine/enchancement/README.md

 Chestplate Enchantments:
 * Amphibious: Increases underwater mining and movement speed.
 Decreases air consumption underwater and time spent on fire.
 Immediately extinguishes you and allows usage of Riptide for 5 seconds after leaving water.
 * Strafe: Double tapping Left Control (configurable) launches you in your movement direction.
-* Wardenspine: Harms attackers and greatly decreases damage taken from behind.
+* Wardenspine: Harms and blinds attackers and greatly decreases damage taken from behind.

 Leggings Enchantments:
+* Adrenaline: Increases movement speed and reduces damage taken proportional to missing health.
 * Dash: Pressing Left Shift (configurable) in the air launches you in your look direction.
 * Slide: Holding Left Control (configurable) while grounded causes you to slide constantly.
 Pressing Left Control (configurable) in the air causes you to slam towards the ground, knocking back mobs and negating fall damage.